Child Custody Lawyer in Opelika

 - Religion: The judge considers whether one or both parents has religious practices considered extreme enough to negatively affect the children as well as how likely it is the parents will agree on religious training.

 When either the mother or father assumes primary custody, the non-custodial parent typically has the right of frequent visitation with the children.
 A judge will intervene if the parents can’t come up with a visitation schedule they both agree to abide by.

 Family courts in Alabama will do whatever is necessary for children to retain access and maintain a relationship with both of their parents.
 This is true even when abuse has occurred, although that may prevent the offending parent from receiving primary custody.
 In extreme cases, the parent who has committed past abuse is only eligible for supervised visitation of the children.
 A person appointed by the court who is not related to either party would be present during these visits.

-Request a Free Consultation with a Family Law Attorney at Alsobrook Jackson
+Request a Free Consultation with a Family Law Attorney at Alsobrook Law

-At Alsobrook Jackson, Attorneys at Law, we understand that this is a challenging time for your entire family.
+At Alsobrook Law Group, we understand that this is a challenging time for your entire family.
 It’s our goal to help minimize the disruption to your children by working closely with you and the attorney for the other parent to arrive at the best possible decision regarding custody.
 If you expect disputed custody in your divorce or separation case, we encourage you to retain a family law attorney as early in the process as possible.
-Please contact us at our office in Opelika, Alabama at 334-737-3718 to request your free consultation today.
+Please contact us at our office in Opelika, Alabama at 334-737-3718, or though our website contact form, to request your free consultation today.